What Is the Essence of the Bible?

-This verse doesn’t say that all Scripture is God-mandated or even God-given.
+This verse doesn’t say that all Scripture is God-mandated, or even God-given.
 It says that all Scripture is God-breathed.
-Note 2 on God-breathed in the New Testament Recovery Version elaborates:
+The first part of note 2 on God-breathed in the New Testament Recovery Version elaborates:

-Breath and Spirit are the same word in Greek, the original language of the Bible.
-The essence of the Bible is God’s breath, His Spirit.
+Breath and Spirit are the same word in the original languages of the Bible.
+By saying that all Scripture is God-breathed, the apostle Paul indicated that the essence of the Bible is the Spirit.

 “It is the Spirit who gives life; the flesh profits nothing; the words which I have spoken to you are spirit and are life.”

-It’s not the black and white letters of the Bible that give life; it’s the Spirit, the essence in those words, who gives life.
-When we know this, we’ll come to the Bible not simply to learn something new, but to touch the life-giving essence, the Spirit, in the Word.
+It’s not the black and white letters of the Bible that give life, but the Spirit, who is the essence of those words.
+Once we know this, we’ll come to the Bible not simply to learn something new, but to touch the Spirit, the life-giving essence, in the Word.

 Just like with the orange, we can become distracted by the “surface” of the Bible.
-When this happens, we’re likely to mishandle the Bible, and we miss the life contained in the Word of God.
+When this happens, we’re likely to mishandle the Bible and miss the life contained in the Word of God.

-Yet God desires that we have His life and have it abundantly (John 10:10).
-So the most important thing for us to get from the Bible, more important than any doctrines, teachings, or stories, is life.
-God’s breath, God’s Spirit, gives life.
+God’s breath, His Spirit, gives life.
 Good teachings can’t give us life.
 Ethics can’t give us life.
 Only the Spirit can give us life, and this Spirit is the essence of the Bible.